Azure/azure-iot-sdk-csharp/device/doc/devbox_setup.md

 ### Building iOS and Android apps using Xamarin

-For building iOS and Android app in C# , you will use PCL NuGet package  located at [Azure IoT Device Client PCL SDK NuGet Package] [lnk-NuGet-package_pcl]
+For building iOS and Android app in C# , you will use the NetStandard NuGet package.

 <a name="building_sdk"/>